1. Overview

 deletion of 23

 Another possible way is to borrow the key from the immediate right node if that node has more than the minimum required keys.
 We’ll transfer the minimum value of the right node to its parent node.
-The key value, which is smaller, will be transferred to the borrower node.
+The smaller key value will be transferred to the borrower node.
 After that, we can remove the target key from the node.
 Let’s say we want to remove a node with key \mathsf{72}:

 deletion of 70